daniel-robotics4/WRO-SuperNova/README.md

 9) Connect servo and sensors
    - Route servo signal to GPIO2; servo Vcc to dedicated 5–6V supply (do not power servo from weak 5V regulators).

-10) Place top cover & fasten
+10) Place top layer & fasten
-   - Close top cover, feed cables through designed channels, secure with screws (.
+   - attach the top layer, secure with screws (.

 11) Cable routing & strain relief
    - Use zip ties; ensure no wires touch moving parts.